If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 Health and medical data is covered in sensitive data in GDPR and requires further consideration and protection.

-If you ask an individual to complete a PAR-Q or any other form about their medical and health data then it covers you.
+If you ask an individual to complete a PAR-Q or any other form about their medical and health data then this covers you and you need to comply.

-In order to process this data (which includes any “use” or “storage”) then you need a legal ground.
+In order to process these data (which includes any “use” or “storage”) then you need a legal ground.

 There are three things to think about:

-- Considered a health professional under law – if you’re a Chiro or Osteo under their relevant acts then you can process the information without further grounds
+- Considered a health professional under law – if you’re a Chiropractor or Osteopath under their relevant acts then you can process the information without further grounds

-- Part of a governing body – if you’re part of a governing body (most physios are; most PTs aren’t) then your body usually requires confidentiality and retention of data
+- Part of a governing body – if you’re part of a governing body (most physios are; most PTs aren’t) then your body usually requires confidentiality and retention of data, so that’s your legal bases

 You may see consent used quite a lot in the many different guides out there and when you talk to other business owners.
 It’s generally going to be used when someone signs up for marketing from you, as well as lots of people will default to consent when they’re unable to justify any other legal grounds for processing information.

-The main thing about consent that you should keep in mind is that it must be freely given (so no pre-ticked/checked boxes) for the specific purpose you’re asking consent for.
-So, that means lots of tick/check boxes if you’re asking for multiple areas of consent.
+The main thing about consent is that it must be freely given (so no pre-ticked/checked boxes) for the specific purpose you’re asking consent for.
+So, that means lots of tick/check boxes if you’re asking for multiple areas of consent; that’s a bit of an administration nightmare if you ask me.

 How long should you hold on to personal data?

-This, alongside data security discussed below, is a big deal in GDPR.
+This, alongside data security that is discussed below, is a big deal in GDPR.

-If the individual is a prospect has never bought anything from you then you can sensibly assume that their data should be deleted in a reasonable amount of time after they’ve become inactive or opted out.
+If the individual is a prospect who has never bought anything from you then you can sensibly assume that their data should be deleted in a reasonable amount of time after they’ve become inactive or opted out.
+What is considered reasonable is pretty much a guess, but keeping that for more than one year I would believe is disproportionate.

 This covers any providers you use (known as processors) to store or use or process any data.